 Black Sheep Wall

-Black Sheep Wall formed in early 2007 in San Francisco, California.
-They play down tempo music influenced by many bands focusing on more minimalistic approaches (post metal, sludge metal, drone doom bands).
+Black Sheep Wall formed in 2006 in Moorpark, California.
+They play down tempo music influenced by many bands focusing on more minimalistic approaches (post-metal, sludge metal, drone doom, djent bands).
 The band named themselves after one of the cheat codes for one of the most played computer games of all time, StarCraft - an idea originally coined by the late Daniel Kraus of Admiral Angry (RIP).
 The band consists of Brandon Gillichbauer on bass and vocals, Scott Turner on guitar and Jackson Thompson on drums.
 Read more on Last.fm

 Black Sheep Wall on Thrash Hits